 Business Owners Policy (BOP)

-A Business Owners Policy can save you money by combining several of the most common types of business coverage under one policy.
-It almost always combines general liability insurance and commercial property insurance.
+A Business Owners Policy bundles general liability insurance with commercial property insurance.
 Usually, they also include at least one other type of coverage, depending on the policy.
 Some policies include:

 - Business interruption insurance